aavillanueva6/passwordGenerator/README.md

 ## Key Learnings
 * strengthening JS skills including:
     * how to use prompts, confirms, and alerts
-    * more familiarity with general syntax
+    * more familiarity with general JavaScript syntax
-    * function writing and executing
+    * function defining, writing, and calling
     * data input validation using logical operators
+    * use of for loops, while loops, and if / else if / else statements
+    *
 *

 ## Deployed Site